Explicit approximations of option prices via Malliavin calculus in a general stochastic volatility framework: Existence of a domestic equivalent martingale measure

+In this appendix, we consider the existence of a domestic equivalent martingale measure in the Verhulst model.
+To elaborate, first consider the general model \cref{eqn:gen} under the probability measure $\Qro$, equivalent to the real world measure.
+Let

+be the foreign bank account denominated in units of domestic currency and discounted in units of domestic currency.
+If $(F_t)$ is a local martingale under $\Qro$, then $\Qro$ is called a domestic equivalent local martingale measure.
+If $(F_t)$ is a martingale under $\Qro$, then $\Qro$ is called an equivalent martingale measure.

+By the fundamental theorem of asset pricing, the existence of an equivalent local martingale measure is equivalent to the absence of free lunch with vanishing risk.
+However, when an equivalent local martingale measure exists, the discounted asset price may be a strict local martingale, implying the failure of pricing via expectation and the presence of bubble phenomena.
+For this reason, we focus on establishing conditions ensuring the existence of a domestic equivalent martingale measure.

-In this appendix, we consider the existence of a domestic risk-neutral measure in the Verhulst model.
-To elaborate, first consider the general model \cref{gen} under the probability measure $\Qro$.
-Let $F_t := S_t e^{\int_0^t r_u^f \dd u}/e^{\int_0^t r_u^d \dd u }$ be the foreign bank account denominated in units of domestic currency and discounted in units of domestic currency.
-If $(F_t)$ is a martingale under $\Qro$, then $\Qro$ is indeed a domestic risk-neutral measure.
-However, this is not always guaranteed.
-The issue pertaining to the existence of a risk-neutral measure in stochastic volatility models has been identified and studied originally by \citet{lions2007correlations} as well as \citet{andersen2007moment}.
-Both sets of authors provide conditions for when a (time-homogeneous) stochastic volatility model is legally specified under a risk-neutral measure.
-A comprehensive survey on this issue is given in \citet{bernard2017martingale}.
+The issue pertaining to the existence of an equivalent martingale measure in stochastic volatility models has been identified and studied by \citep{lions2007correlations} as well as \citep{andersen2007moment}.
+Both articles provide conditions for when a (time-homogeneous) stochastic volatility model is legally specified under an equivalent martingale measure.
+A comprehensive survey on this issue is given in \citep{bernard2017martingale}.
 However, to our knowledge, the case of time-inhomogeneous stochastic volatility models (that is, with time-dependent parameters) has not been studied in the literature.
-Thus, we aim to extend these results to time-inhomogeneous stochastic volatility models.
-First, notice that the general model \cref{gen} can be reexpressed as
+Thus, we extend these results to the time-inhomogeneous setting.
+First, notice that the general model \cref{eqn:gen} can be reexpressed as

 where we stress that $W$ and $B$ are Brownian motions with deterministic, time-dependent instantaneous correlation $(\rho_t)_{0 \leq t \leq T}$, defined on the filtered probability space $(\Omega, \FF, (\FF_t)_{0 \leq t \leq T}, \Qro)$.
-The question of whether or not \cref{gen} is truly specified under a domestic risk-neutral measure is equivalent to the question of whether or not $(F_t)$ is a martingale under $\Qro$. \begin{theorem} Let \Cref{assregA} hold.
-Suppose the following condition is true:
+The question of whether or not \cref{eqn:gen} is truly specified under a domestic equivalent martingale measure is equivalent to the question of whether or not $(F_t)$ is a martingale under $\Qro$.